Guides Ellipticals Training Equipment

 Rowing Machine vs Elliptical – Summary

 If you’re looking for an effective cardio workout, both the elliptical and rowing machine are great options.
-The rowing machine targets the upper body more, whilst the elliptical targets the quads and calves.
+The rowing machine targets the upper body more, whilst the elliptical targets mostly legs.
 Both use different movement patterns, with the rowing machine combining light resistance with cardio.

 Pros and Cons of a Rowing Machine